Short on time? Here’s the quick scoop on the difference between THC and CBD:

 Research Says:

-A review in the Journal of Clinical Investigation found that CBD reduces inflammation and sebum production in skin, making it a potential treatment for acne.
+A review in the Journal of Clinical Investigation found that CBD reduces inflammation and sebum production in skin, making it a potential acne treatment.
 Another study in Behavioral Neurology showed promise in reducing anxiety in both humans and animals.

 THC vs. CBD: Key Differences at a Glance